oschulz/swmod/README.md

 Afterwards, you should find a directory structure like this (depending on your system and the software package(s) you installed):

-* `$HOME/.local/sw/mysoftware/linux-ubuntu-12.04-x86_64/1.2.3/bin`
+* `$HOME/.local/sw/mysoftware/linux-ubuntu-14.04-x86_64/1.2.3/bin`
-* `$HOME/.local/sw/mysoftware/linux-ubuntu-12.04-x86_64/1.2.3/lib`
+* `$HOME/.local/sw/mysoftware/linux-ubuntu-14.04-x86_64/1.2.3/lib`
 * ...

 You can also use

-    # swmod .../SOME_SRC_PATH/configure
+    # swmod path/to/project/dir/configure

-for Autoconf/Automake out-of-tree builds.
+for Autoconf/Automake out-of-tree builds (if supported by the project).

+#### CMake Projects

+For CMake projects, use `swmod cmake` instead of `cmake`, then run `make` and `make install` as usual:

+    # cd my/build/dir
+    # swmod cmake path/to/project/dir
+    # make && make install && echo OK

+#### Projects using other build systems

-Currently, swmod only supports Autoconf out of the box.
-If the software package you are installing uses `scons`, `cmake` or another system, you will have to pass the installation target directory to the build system manually.
-`swmod target` exports an environment variable `SWMOD_INST_PREFIX` which you can use for this purpose.
+If the software package you are installing uses SCons or another build system, you have to pass the installation target directory to the build system manually. `swmod target` exports an environment variable `SWMOD_INST_PREFIX` that may come in handy.

 ### Module-Specific Init Scripts